Angelababy: 2010–2013: Rising popularity

+2014–2022: Mainstream success

-In 2014, Angelababy joined the cast of Keep Running, a spin-off from the South Korean variety program Running Man.
+In 2014, Angelababy joined the cast of Keep Running, the Chinese version of the South Korean variety show Running Man.
 The series was a major hit in China, and propelled Angelababy into a household name.
 The same year, she starred alongside fellow Keep Running member Michael Chen in romance film Love on the Cloud, which was a moderate success at the box office.
 Angelababy was crowned "Weibo Goddess" and "Weibo Queen" for the year 2014.

-2015–present: International appearance and TV roles

 Angelababy made her Hollywood film debut in Hitman: Agent 47 with a minor role.
 She then starred in Mojin: The Lost Legend, based on the popular tomb raiding novel series Ghost Blows Out the Light.
 The film became the highest-grossing Chinese-language IMAX film in China, with US$27.1 million (before being surpassed by The Mermaid).
 Angelababy won the Best Supporting Actress award at the 33rd Hundred Flowers Awards for her role, but was criticised for her mediocre acting and lackluster performance.
 The same year, she starred in her first television series, historical drama Love Yunge from the Desert based on Tong Hua's novel Song in the Clouds.

-In 2016, Angelababy played a major supporting role in the Hollywood science fiction film Independence Day: Resurgence.
+In 2016, Angelababy played a supporting role in the Hollywood science fiction film Independence Day: Resurgence.
 The same year, she was listed as one of Forbes' inaugural 30 under 30 Asian Celebrities under the film, music, television and sport category.
 In 2017, Angelababy starred alongside Wallace Chung in the historical drama General and I. Although the drama was a commercial success, she received criticism for her acting and for using stunt doubles.
 In 2018, she starred in the modern workplace drama Entrepreneurial Age alongside Huang Xuan.
 In 2019, Angelababy starred in the modern drama My True Friend as a property agent alongside Deng Lun.
 In 2021, Angelababy was cast in the drama Twilight alongside Ren Jialun.